Lakewood (CDP), Wisconsin

 Lakewood is an unincorporated census-designated place located in the town of Lakewood, Oconto County, Wisconsin, United States.
 Lakewood is located on Wisconsin Highway 32 22 mi north-northwest of Suring.
 Lakewood has a post office with ZIP code 54138.
-As of the 2010 census, its population was 323.
+As of the 2020 census, its population was 241, down from 323 at the 2010 census.

 History

-Lakewood was laid out in 1897.
+Lakewood was laid out in 1897 by the Western Town Lot Company.
 It was named from a lake in the woods near the town site.
 A post office has been in operation in Lakewood since 1897.
+The first schoolhouse was built on the Brook Farm in 1906.
+In 1921, a fire nearly destroyed the entire town.